ErsatzMoco/ulisp-kbfw/README.md

 It's based on uLisp T-Deck with some minor modifications: This version relies on the BBQ10 keyboard version by solder.party and the ILI9341 display driver as well as the Adafruit NeoPixel library, the Adafruit STMPE610 library and the RFM69 library by LowPowerLab.

+For servo support the Arduino standard Servo library is required.
+To activate this extension uncomment #define servolib in ulisp-kbfw.ino.

 Currently tested with Adafruit Feather M0 (Radio), Feather M4 Express and Feather RP2040.

 SD supported and tested on Feather M0 and Feather M4.